2025

 Problem

-SLS shines for functional parts, but manual steps slow it down.
+SLS printing shines for functional parts, but manual steps slow it down.
 Typical Fuse 1+ jobs complete the same day, and 95% of fully packed jobs finish within 14 hours.
 That often lands completion in the middle of the night, when no one is there to unload, swap chambers, clean powder, and start the next run.
 Cooldown windows matter too.
 Formlabs designed the platform for 24/7 uptime with rapid cooldown so a new print can begin about 75 minutes after the previous job, if a second removable chamber is ready.
 Without automation, that window is easy to miss and capacity is left on the table.

 Powder management is another friction point.
 The standard workflow uses the enclosed Fuse Sift station to de-cake parts and recycle powder under HEPA-filtered airflow.
 It keeps the process clean and safe, but the printer itself still needs a quick, consistent cleanup so seals, optics access points, and latches stay debris-free for the next cycle.
 Automating that cleaning step improves consistency, protects the machine, and preserves material handling discipline shift after shift.